jemaltahir/tuni-container-exercises/README.md

 We can refer to the container using CONAINER ID or container name in our case myos.

-Enter into the one of the running container in your OS, for example conatiner myos, and run a shell command `ls` ?
+Enter into the one of the running container in your OS, for example conatiner myos, and run a shell command `ls` then finally `exit` command?
 Consult podman help.